polkadot-fellows/RFCs/text/0107-xcm-execution-hints.md

 ## Explanation

-A new instruction, `SetExecutionHints`, will be added.
+A new instruction, `SetHints`, will be added.
-This instruction will take a single parameter of type `ExecutionHint`, an enumeration.
+This instruction will take a single parameter of type `Hint`, an enumeration.
 The first variant for this enum is `AssetClaimer`, which allows to specify a location that should be able to claim trapped assets.
 This means the instruction `SetAssetClaimer` would also be removed, in favor of this.